 Before you go shopping, put a list of options together that you definitely want.
 Then make a list of options that you would want only if they can fit into your budget.
 Keep this list in mind because you will need it later.

 Now that you have a general idea of what you want, you should do some more in-depth research.
-Visit the inboard manufacturers' websites (find them on our Cool Links page) and see what appeals to you.
-Start looking around on the boat discussion forums and see which manufacturers' names are popping up in positive and negative threads.
+Visit the manufacturers' websites and see what appeals to you.
+Start looking around on the discussion forums and see which manufacturers' names are popping up in positive and negative threads.
 At the same time, keep in mind that although these discussion forums can be an invaluable source of information, take what you hear with a grain of salt and make sure you have more than one reliable source behind each piece of information.
 There are always a few people posting on discussion forums that really don't know what they're talking about and you don't want to make a big purchase relying on their faulty information.

 On almost every wakeboarding boat discussion forum, someone has started a thread called "Show us your boat pictures of manufacturer X" and 100+ people will post various pictures of their prized possessions.
 Look at the different color patterns and different options shown and see what turns you on.
 If you see something that you have a question about, try to contact that particular boat owner.
 Most boat owners love to talk about their own boats and most will tell you their honest likes and dislikes about their boat.
 Just don't be "that guy" that starts a thread on a boat forum asking which wakeboard boat is the best.
 Remember, there is no best boat out there for everybody (although there are a few people that will argue this point all day long), but there is a best boat for you.